cxnpl-au/recruitment/hayleyarodgers@gmail.com/README.md

 - Adding multi-factor authentication to log in.
 - Adding SSO to sign up and log in.

-## Access

-The repository where the code is saved is on Github.
-To access it, click [here](https://github.com/cxnpl-au/recruitment).

 ## Installation

 To install the necessary dependencies, open the [root directory of this repository](./) in your terminal or bash and run the following command: